graphops/graphcast-cli/contributing.md

-# Contributing to the One-shot CLI
+# Contributing to the Graphcast CLI

-Welcome to Graphcast one-shot CLI!
+Welcome to Graphcast CLI!
 Thanks a ton for your interest in contributing.

 If you run into any problems feel free to create an issue.
 PRs are much appreciated for simple things.
 If it's something more complex we'd appreciate having a quick chat in GitHub Issues or the Graph Discord server.